Manufactured in USA

-DSIP is a small amphiphilic peptide consisting of nine amino acids (Trp-Ala-Gly-Gly-Asp-Ala-Ser-Gly-Glu) with demonstrated effects on sleep-wake cycles and stress hormone regulation in experimental models.
-Originally identified through its ability to induce delta-wave sleep in animals, DSIP has been studied for its influence on circadian rhythms, electroencephalographic patterns, and hypothalamic-pituitary-adrenal (HPA) axis activity.
-Research indicates potential modulatory effects on GABA and serotonin neurotransmitter systems, corticosterone and ACTH secretion, and oxidative stress responses in laboratory settings.
+DSIP is a small amphiphilic peptide consisting of nine amino acids (Trp-Ala-Gly-Gly-Asp-Ala-Ser-Gly-Glu) with demonstrated effects on circadian signaling and neuroendocrine regulation in experimental models.
+Originally identified through its ability to modulate delta-wave patterns in experimental systems, DSIP has been studied for its influence on circadian rhythms, electroencephalographic patterns, and hypothalamic-pituitary-adrenal (HPA) axis activity.
+Research indicates potential modulatory effects on GABAergic and serotonergic signaling systems, corticosterone and ACTH dynamics, and oxidative stress responses in laboratory settings.

 Schoenenberger et al. (1977).

-DSIP was first isolated in 1977 by Monnier, Schoenenberger, and colleagues from the cerebral venous blood of rabbits during slow-wave sleep induction experiments.
-Initial studies demonstrated that intraventricular administration of this peptide promoted delta-frequency EEG patterns consistent with deep sleep.
-Since its discovery, DSIP has been investigated across neuroscience, endocrinology, and sleep research disciplines for its diverse neuromodulatory properties.
+DSIP was first isolated in 1977 by Monnier, Schoenenberger, and colleagues from the cerebral venous blood of rabbits during slow-wave induction experiments.
+Initial studies demonstrated that intraventricular administration of this peptide promoted delta-frequency EEG patterns consistent with slow-wave activity.
+Since its discovery, DSIP has been investigated across neuroscience, endocrinology, and circadian research disciplines for its diverse neuromodulatory properties.

 Monnier et al. (1977).